 Sexy spas and saunas

-One of my favourite sexy things to do in London for a couple is the Moroccan Rasul Ritual at Ironmonger Row spa.
-Imagine having your own private steam room for an hour, with a tonne of mud and a rainfall shower?
+One of my favourite sexy things to do in London with a partner is the Moroccan Rasul Ritual at Ironmonger Row spa.
+Imagine having your own private steam room for an hour, with a tonne of mud and a rainfall shower.
 It’s a lot of fun.
 The spa itself is lovely in a very understated and affordable way.
-If you’re looking for a super luxe, blow the budget, sexy AF day spa, then look no further than ESPA Life at Corinthia near Embankment.
+If you’re looking for a super luxe, blow-the-budget, sexy AF day spa, then look no further than ESPA Life at Corinthia near Embankment.

 For a different (and decidedly less glamorous) experience, Rio’s in Kentish Town is a naturist spa that attracts a relatively straight crowd, while gay bathhouses such as Chariots in Vauxhall, The Locker Room in Kennington and Pleasuredrome in Waterloo are exclusively for men.
 If you like your sauna with more of a cosy festival vibe and inclusive crowd, keep an eye out for the Lost Horizons parties.

-One of the naughty places to visit in London that’s on everyone’s lips now is Crossbreed: a monthly kink-friendly party that effortlessly mixes deviant dance floor action with a proper play space.
+One of the naughty places to visit in London that’s on everyone’s lips now is Joyride: a fortnightly kink-friendly party that effortlessly mixes deviant dance floor action with a proper play space.
 Attracting quite a young and relatively queer-friendly crowd, it’s a little more relaxed than the latex catwalk that is Torture Garden.
 Wear your most dance-friendly fetishwear that’s easy to slide out of (and into).

 If you’re leaning more towards sensual playtime than a sex club, Liquid Love is an afternoon soiree that involves a clothing-optional dress code and a whole load of warm olive oil.
-Meanwhile, the very new and exciting Pinky Promise is launching its bi-monthly party with a range of delights including erotic storytelling, sexy life drawing and, of course, one amazing dance floor (all in a secret warehouse location).
+Meanwhile, the very new and exciting Pinky Promise launched its bi-monthly party in early 2020, with a range of delights including erotic storytelling, sexy life drawing and, of course, one amazing dance floor (all in a secret warehouse location).

 If your idea of a hot date is working up a different kind of sweat, then London has some great active date ideas.
 Men can try a naked yoga class in Bare Yoga in Vauxhall or Yoganu in Covent Garden, while women are also welcome to Doria Yoga‘s classes in Clapham.